 But in many rural (and not-so-rural) communities in California, broadband is slow or nonexisitent.
 Providers report that broadband is available to 96% of California residents.
 Only 4% of the population, or about 1.4 million residents, living in rural and remote areas do not have access today.
 However, the unserved portion of California is a significant percentage of the state geography.
 Thus, broadband access for rural and remote areas remains a priority challenge for CETF and California.

 The lack of High-speed broadband deployment in rural California is one of the most critical missing infrastructure components.
 The lack of broadband suffocates economic development before it can start.
-High-speed broadband provides essential benefits by allowing increased economic and trade opportunities for small to medium-sized businesses, access to medical care (telehealth/telemedicine) and educational opportunities, and enhanced public safety – improving overall quality of life.
+High-speed broadband provides essential benefits by allowing increased economic and trade opportunities for small to medium-sized businesses; access to medical care (telehealth/telemedicine); educational opportunities; and enhanced public safety – improving overall quality of life.
 Speed of commerce service is a critical step in the development of strong rural communities.